phpDocumentor/phpDocumentor/docs/manual/for-users/validating-documentation-in-your-code.rst

 Deprecating tags
 ----------------

-With DocBlox it is possible to mark specific tags as being **deprecated** and issue *Parser errors* when such a tag is encountered.
+With phpDocumentor it is possible to mark specific tags as being **deprecated** and issue *Parser errors* when such a tag is encountered.

 An example here would be a PHP5 project where the Coding Standards prescribe that the *@access* tag may not be used.
-This can be caught by DocBlox.
+This can be caught by phpDocumentor.

 You can specify which tags to deprecate by adding these as options to the 'Core' plugin.